Kate Crackernuts: Plot

 They found a castle of a king who had two sons, one of whom was sickening.
-Whoever watched him at night mysteriously vanished, so the king offered silver to anyone who would watch him.
+Whoever watched him at night mysteriously vanished (the original never mentions anyone else watching over him), so the king offered silver to anyone who would watch him.
 Kate asked for shelter for herself and her "sick" sister, and offered to watch him.
 At midnight, the sick prince rose and rode off.
 Kate sneaked onto his horse and collected nuts as they rode through the woods.
 A green hill where the fairies were dancing opened to receive the prince, and Kate rode in with him unnoticed.
 The prince danced with the fairies until the morning before rushing back.

 Kate offered to watch the prince a second night for gold.
 The second night passed as the first but Kate found a fairy baby in the hill.
 It played with a wand, and she heard fairies say that three strokes of the wand would cure Anne.
 So she rolled nuts to distract the baby and got the wand, then cured her sister.

 The third night, Kate said she would stay only if she could marry the prince, and that night, the baby played with a bird, three bites of which would cure the sick prince.
 She distracted the baby with the nuts again to get it.
 As soon as they returned to the castle, she cooked it, and the prince was cured by eating it.
 Meanwhile, his brother had seen Anne and fell in love with her, so they all married — the sick brother to the well sister, and the well brother to the sick sister.